patclaffey/patclaffey.github.io/_posts/2015-10-2-Docker-Road-Map.md

 ## Conclusion
 Docker is a technology I can apply to my Python development work.
 This blog has been written in a application running in my Docker container.
 I would like to further investigate the potential of Docker to benefit the Python community, with Dockers superior virtualization and portability between environments and devices.
-Docker fits neatly with my interest in linux and studying linux system administration.
+Docker fits neatly with my interest in linux and study of linux system administration.
-I plan to continue to progress my Docker skills. moving beyond Docker fundamentals, and learning the advanced Docker skills.
+I am interested in progressing my Docker skills, moving beyond the Docker fundamentals, and learning the advanced Docker toolsi and techniques.